Med-Query: Steerable Parsing of 9-DoF Medical Anatomies with Query Embedding: Related Work

 \section{Related Work}

-{\bf Detection, identification and segmentation.} Automated parsing techniques have been widely adopted for object/anatomy detection, identification and segmentation in medical imaging domain~\cite{sharma2010automated, shen2017deep, chen2022recent}.
-From the specific application perspective, previous work can be roughly categorized into task-specific and universal methods.
-In rib parsing, existing methods solve rib segmentation and labeling relying heavily on seed points detection and centerline extraction, thus its results can be inaccurate or even fail when seed points are missing or mis-located~\cite{shen2004tracing, klinder2007automated, staal2007automatic, lenga2018deep}.
-Using auxiliary representations for parsing ribs are also explored: skeletonized centerlines~\cite{ramakrishnan2011automatic2, wu2012learning} or point cloud~\cite{yang2021ribseg}.
-Similarly in spine parsing, complicated heuristic rules or sophisticated processing pipelines ~\cite{yao2006automated, klinder2009automated, sekuboyina2021verse, wang2021automatic} are often constructed in order to obtain robust labeling results.
-Recent end-to-end segmentation neural network models demonstrate their versatility so that have been widely adopted, such as U-Net~\cite{ronneberger2015u, cciccek20163d}, V-Net~\cite{milletari2016v}, and so on.
+{\bf Detection, identification and segmentation.} Automated parsing techniques have been widely adopted for object/anatomy detection, identification, and segmentation in medical imaging domain~\cite{sharma2010automated, shen2017deep, chen2022recent}.
+From a specific application perspective, previous work can be roughly categorized into task-specific and universal methods.
+In rib parsing, existing methods solve rib segmentation and labeling relying heavily on seed points detection and centerline extraction, thus their results can be inaccurate or even fail when seed points are missing or mis-located~\cite{shen2004tracing, klinder2007automated, staal2007automatic, lenga2018deep}.
+Using auxiliary representations for parsing ribs has also been explored: skeletonized centerlines~\cite{ramakrishnan2011automatic2, wu2012learning} or point cloud~\cite{yang2021ribseg}.
+In spine parsing, some earlier methods adopt complicated heuristic rules to obtain robust labeling results~\cite{yao2006automated, klinder2009automated}.
+In the era of deep learning, researchers utilize neural networks to perform iterative labeling~\cite{lessmann2019iterative}, conduct detection and segmentation in a multi-stage fashion~\cite{payer2020coarse, sekuboyina2021verse}, capture the vertebrae sequence in a lower-dimensional space~\cite{wang2021automatic, wu2023multi}, and process the spine imaging via Transformers~\cite{tao2022spine, you2023verteformer}.
+Recent end-to-end segmentation models have demonstrated their versatility and have thus been widely adopted, such as U-Net~\cite{ronneberger2015u, cciccek20163d}, V-Net~\cite{milletari2016v}, and so on.
 Particularly, nnU-Net~\cite{isensee2021nnu} and its variants have achieved cutting-edge performances in various medical imaging segmentation tasks~\cite{antonelli2022medical, ma2021abdomenct, liu2022universal, bian2022artificial}.
 All existing techniques do not offer steerable 3D object/anatomy detection as query retrieval.
-In this work, we present a unified computing framework that can generalize well for a variety of anatomy parsing tasks, based on the detection-then-segmentation paradigm in 3D medical image analysis with steerable, robust and efficiency benefits.
+In this work, we present a unified computing framework that can generalize well to a variety of anatomy parsing tasks, based on the detection-then-segmentation paradigm in 3D medical image analysis, providing benefits in steerability, robustness, and efficiency.